MilesForMyeloma/MilesRaceCenter/readme.md

 ### Notes

 * Please let me know if you have any problems.
-* Sentry 2 is still in active development - I will strive to keep this project updated as they move towards a stable release.
-* There are several Sentry 2 features that I have not included here (mainly User Specific Permissions and Banning).
-I will add these eventually.
 * The GroupController is restful and the UserController is not; only because I wanted to experiment with both methods.
 * I have been a bit sloppy with how I handle "Admin" access checking in the UserController - I hope to clean this up soon.
 * There are currently no tests here, beyond the tests provided with Sentry 2 and Laravel 4.
 I am not yet hip enough to TDD to add these in a meaningful way.